Pace Cardiology

 With numerous skilled cardiologists on staff, PACE's clinical team offers internationally acclaimed expertise in diagnostic imaging and individualized care for patients, while incorporating the latest medical technologies and innovations.
 PACE Cardiologists are affiliated with Royal Victoria Regional Health Centre (Barrie) and Southlake Regional Health Centre (Newmarket).
 Along with cardiology consultations, PACE offers a full array of non-invasive cardiac testing including: Electrocardiography (12 Lead ECG), Exercise Stress Testing, Echocardiography (ECHO), Stress Echocardiography, Holters, Event Loop Recorder (ELR), and 24 Hour Ambulatory Blood Pressure Monitoring.
 PACE also offers pediatric cardiac testing (ECHO, Holters, and ECGs at all locations.

-Atrial Fibrillation (Afib) is a common heart condition that affects millions, but with the right steps, it can be managed and prevented!
+But with the right steps, AFib can be managed and prevented!
 Here’s how you can take charge of your heart health:

 Stay Active: Regular exercise can help regulate your heart rhythm and keep your heart strong.
 Even 30 minutes a day makes a difference!